Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows two active transport stops operating within Gaven.
-These stops serve a mix of bus routes, with two individual routes collectively providing 200 weekly passenger trips.
-Transport accessibility is rated as limited, with residents typically located 736 meters from the nearest transport stop.
-As a primarily residential area, most residents commute outward.
-Car remains the dominant mode of transportation at 93%.
+Public transport analysis shows two active stops operating within Gaven, both serving buses.
+These stops are served by two routes in total, providing 200 weekly passenger trips collectively.
+Transport accessibility is rated as limited, with residents typically located 736 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Car remains the dominant mode of transport at 93%.
 Vehicle ownership averages 2.5 per dwelling, which is above the regional average.

 According to the 2021 Census, some 16.6% of residents work from home, a figure that may reflect COVID-19 conditions.
 Service frequency averages 28 trips per day across all routes, equating to approximately 100 weekly trips per individual stop.